tklee1975/SimpleTDD-ccx3-demo/doc/MakeFirework/MakeFirework.md

 	- Using Additive blend instead
 - Export the particle and test it in the CocosStudio

+Expect output: the particle files (particle.list and particle.png) are ready to use.

 Step 2: Create a custom view in CocosStudio
 -------------------------------
 The second step is making a view contain several "firework" particle that we need in the next step.
 You can use the firework particle made in step1 or from somewhere else;

-- Create a custom view (Layer) called "FireworkView" in CocosStudio
+- Create a custom view (Layer) called "FireworkView" in CocosStudio under '/gui/' folder
 	- Size: 320 x 600	// Size can be vared if you like
 - Add the first particle
 	- Add a particle to your view